souravcipher/open-resources/README.md

 # Open Resources
-> A list open resources
+> A list of open resources

 # Definition